-Military resale unites to support service members during COVID-19 pandemic
+Military Resale Unites to Support Service Members During COVID-19 Pandemic

 • Discontinuing the use of shopper provided reusable bags.

-• Allowing only authorized customers – this includes disabled veterans with VHIC cards – will be able to enter a commissary.
+• Allowing only authorized customers – this includes disabled veterans with VHIC cards –to enter a commissary.
 Visitors will no longer be allowed to accompany authorized customers and 100% ID check is in place.

 • Using critical hire authority to fast-track the hiring of store employees needed to help keep stores properly staffed.